Cincinnati Bengals vs. Baltimore Ravens NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Over/under insights

-- Cincinnati and its opponents have gone over the current 44-point total in 11 of 14 games this season.
+- Cincinnati and its opponents have gone over the current 41.5-point total in 11 of 14 games this season.

-- In 50% of Baltimore's games this season (7/14), the teams combined to score more than Sunday's over/under of 44.
+- Baltimore's games have gone over 41.5 points in seven of 14 chances this season.

-- The combined points per game average of the two teams, 50.3, is 6.3 points greater than Sunday's over/under.
+- The two teams combine to score 50.3 points per game, 8.8 more than the over/under in this contest.

-- The Bengals and their opponents have scored an average of 46.6 points per game in 2021, 2.6 more than Sunday's total.
+- Bengals games this season feature an average total of 46.6 points, a number 5.1 points higher than Sunday's over/under.

-- The 44-point over/under for this game is 3.2 points below the 47.2 points per game average total in Ravens games this season.
+- The 47.2 PPG average total in Ravens games this season is 5.7 points more than this game's over/under.

 Bengals stats and trends